 The Minister of Justice is ex-officio the Attorney General.
-The Minister of Justice and Saskatchewan Justice are independent parties.
+The Minister of Justice and the Ministry of Justice are independent parties.

-The Saskatchewan Attorney General and the Ministry of Justice and Attorney General do not provide legal advice or assistance to anyone who is not associated with the government.
+The Saskatchewan Attorney General and the Ministry of Justice do not provide legal advice or assistance to anyone who is not associated with the government.

-Unless the government is a party to an action - for example if someone is suing the government - the Ministry of Justice and Attorney General is not involved in civil cases.
-Civil litigation involving private individuals does not involve the government, and neither the Attorney General nor the Department of Justice can intervene or become involved in a private case.
+Unless the government is a party to an action - for example if someone is suing the government - the Ministry of Justice is not involved in civil cases.
+Civil litigation involving private individuals does not involve the government, and neither the Attorney General nor the Ministry of Justice can intervene or become involved in a private case.

 The Minister has a broad mandate and is responsible for a number of different areas including: